Tuesday, 25 February 2025

 • A CO2 gas cylinder with regulator and gas disconnect

-The PCO 1881 carbonation cap tee piece is an excellent piece of hardware that can be used to convert any soft drink bottle with a compatible screw thread, into what is essentially a mini keg.
+The PCO 1881 carbonation cap tee piece can convert any soft drink bottle with a compatible screw thread into a mini keg.
+Fill the bottle with cleaning solution and attach the carbonation cap tee piece.

-To clean our beer lines, we'll put some cleaning solution into the soft drink bottle and attach the carbonation cap tee piece.
-One of the carbonation caps on the tee piece will have the silicone hose attached - as a dip tube, and the other carbonation cap will be used to attach gas to pressurise the bottle.
+One of the carbonation caps on the tee piece will have the silicone hose attached as a dip tube.
+The other carbonation cap will be used to attach gas to pressurize the bottle.

 Easy beer line cleaning solution - fully assembled